Grubba27/ultra-secret-docs/src/pages/en/getting-started/introduction.md

 You can think of them like having a Subscription to a collection on the client. whenever the data changes on the server it will be updated on the client.

+## About the guide

+This guide is a work in progress, it is being written by the community, and it is open to contributions.
+Also, there is the API docs that you can check [here](https://docs.meteor.com/) if you want to have the full description about the API.